apache/servicecomb-pack/docs/api/api.md

   - transaction - user-defined transaction that executed by the Saga.
     - method - user-defined, HTTP method.
     - path - user-defined, HTTP path.
+    - retries - int, optional, default -1.
+The max retry times for transaction.
+If this parameter is less than or equal to 0, transaction will retry infinitely.
     - params - support `form`,`json`,`body`,`query`.
   - compensation - user-defined compensation that executed by the Saga.
     - method - user-defined, HTTP method.
     - path - user-defined, HTTP path.
+    - retries - int, optional, default 3.
+The max retry times for compensation.
     - params - support `form`,`json`,`body`,`query`.

 2. Set content type to `text/plain`.